Gottox/socket.io-java-client/README.md

 ### IOTransport

+#### public static final Object TRANSPORT_NAME
+This constant should contain the name of the transport.

 #### static IOTransport create(URL url, IOConnection connection)

 Called by IOConnector to create a new Instance of the transport.
 The URL is the one you should connect to.
 Here you can rewrite the